Torfkopp/masterarbeit/chapters/experiment.typ

 A reactive power controller, realised as a muscle in palaestrAI and thus named reactive power muscle (RPM), is also present in every scenario.

 === 1.
 Scenario: CIGRE

+#figure(image("/images/cigre.png", width: 80%), caption: [CIGRE benchmark grid used @rudion2006cigre]) <cigre>

 This scenario uses the CIGRE Medium Voltage grid model of @rudion2006cigre, also depicted in @cigre.
-The 'defender' agent is given the ARL defender objective #footnote("https://gitlab.com/midas-mosaik/midas-palaestrai/-/blob/main/src/midas_palaestrai/arl_defender_objective.py"), which considers the overall mean voltage of the grid, the agent's voltage sensor values, as well as the number of busses in service to calculate the reward.
+The 'defender' agent is given the ARL defender objective #footnote("https://gitlab.com/midas-mosaik/midas-palaestrai/-/blob/main/src/midas_palaestrai/arl_defender_objective.py"), which adds the overall mean voltage of the grid, the agent's voltage sensor values, as well as the number of buses in service together, each with a coefficient of $1/3$ by default, to calculate the reward.

 === 2.
 Scenario: CIGRE + COHDARL
 In this scenario, the grid model used is the same as in the first scenario.